I put Medical Breakthrough(MB) to the test. They’re supposed to be the best medical-grade chairs on the market. I was severely underwhelmed.

 But it doesn’t have:

-- The best feature of the MB 6 – the multiple preset massages.
+- The best feature of the MB 6 – is the multiple preset massages.
 It has the basic massage functions, but that thing that sold me on the 6, yeah, this chair doesn’t have that.

 Another lacking feature, like with the other models from MB is multiple zero gravity settings.
 I’d really like them to take this into consideration because that’s the one big reason I haven’t bought one for myself.